-appointment made to fill in a vacancy occurring in the Board other than by removal by the stockholders or by expiration of term may be filled by the vote of at least a majority of the remaining directors and such director so elected to fill the vacancy shall be elected only or the unexpired term of his predecessor in office.
-Pursuant to the provisions of the CG Manual, the Nomination Committee pre- screens and short-lists candidates who have the qualifications and none of the disqualifications set out in applicable laws and regulations, the By-laws and the CG Manual.
-If the re-appointment will be made at an annual stockholders' meeting, the final list of the candidates is set out in the Definitive Information Statement and the disclosures of the Company for the information and consideration of the stockholders.
+The By-laws require that the election of the directors, including any re-appointment be held at annual stockholders' meeting, except that any reappointment made to fill in a vacancy occurring in the Board other than by removal by the stockholders or by expiration of term may be filled by the vote of at least a majority of the remaining directors and such director so elected to fill the vacancy shall be elected only or the unexpired term of his predecessor in office.

+Pursuant to the provisions of CG Manual, the the Nomination Committee prescreens and short-lists candidates who have the qualifications and none of the disqualifications set out in applicable laws and regulations, the By-laws and the CG Manual.

+If the re-appointment will be annual made at an stockholders' meeting, the final list of the candidates is set out in the Definitive Information Statement and the disclosures of the Company for the information and consideration the stockholders.
 During the annual stockholders' meeting, the 15 nominees who get the highest votes shall be deemed duly elected as directors.
 Under the By-laws, cumulative voting is allowed in the election of directors.
-Thus, a stockholder may distribute his/her votes per share to as many persons as there are directors to be elected, or he/she may cumulate his shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of shares he/she has, or he/she may distribute them on the same principle among as many candidates as he/she shall see fit; provided, that the total number of votes cast by him/her shall not exceed the number of shares owned by him/her as shown in the books of the Company multiplied by the whole number of directors to be elected. (ii) Non-Executive Directors The process adopted for the re-appointment of an executive director applies to the re-appointment of a non-executive director.
-The criteria required for the election of an executive director as above-explained are applicable to any re- appointment of a non- executive director. (iii) Independent Directors The process adopted for the re-appointment of executive and non-executive directors applies to the re-appointment of an independent director.
-The criteria required for the re-appointment of executive and non-executive directors as above-explained are applicable to the re- appointment of an independent director.
+Thus, a stockholder may distribute his/her votes per share to as many persons as there are directors to be elected, or he/she may cumulate his The criteria required for the election of an executive director as above-explained are applicable to any reappointment.

+shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of shares he/she has, or he/she may distribute them on the same principle among as many candidates as he/she shall see fit; provided, that the total number of votes cast by him/her shall not exceed the number of shares owned by him/her as shown in the books of the Company multiplied by the whole number of directors to be elected. (ii) Non-Executive Directors The process adopted for the re-appointment of an executive director applies to the re-appointment of a non-executive director.
+The criteria required for the election of an executive director as above-explained are applicable to any reappointment of a non-executive director. (iii) Independent Directors The process adopted for the re-appointment of executive and non-executive directors applies to the reappointment of an independent director.
+The criteria required for the re-appointment of executive and non-executive directors as above-explained are applicable to the reappointment of an independent director.
 In addition, the independence of the individual from Management and lack of any business or other relationship which could, or could reasonably be perceived to materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director will also be considered.
-An independent director is required to submit to the Corporate Secretary a certification confirming that he possesses all the qualifications of an independent director at the time of his election and/or re- election as an independent director. c.
-Permanent Disqualification (i) Executive Directors The qualifications and disqualifications of the directors of the Company (including the grounds set out in the law) form part of the CG Manual.
-The Compliance Officer, in the performance of his duty to monitor compliance In addition to the disqualifications set out in applicable laws and regulations, the CG Manual provide the following criteria for disqualifying a director or a person aspiring to be a director:
+An independent director is required to submit to the Corporate Secretary a certification confirming that he possesses all the qualifications and none of the disqualifications of an independent director at the time of his election and/or reelection as an independent director.